Ion Chicu

-Ion Chicu ([ˈkiku]; born 28 February 1972) is a Moldovan politician who served as Prime Minister of Moldova between 2019 until his resignation in 2020.
+Ion Chicu ([ˈkiku]; born 28 February 1972) is a Moldovan economist and politician who served as Prime Minister of Moldova between 2019 until his resignation in 2020.

 Biography

 He was born on 28 February 1972 in the village of Pîrjolteni, located in the Moldovan Călărași District.
 He graduated from the Faculty of Management at the Academy of Economic Studies of Moldova.
+Ion Chicu ran for parliamentary elections in 1998 on the list of the Reform Party, of unionist orientation, led by Mihai Ghimpu.
 In 2005, he worked as director of the General Directorate of Structural Reforms of the Ministry of Economy and Trade.
 In the mid-late 2000s, he was the Deputy Minister of Finance of Moldova.
 From April 2008 to September 2009, he was the chief state adviser to Prime Minister Vasile Tarlev on economic issues and external relations.
 He also served as chairman of the Strategic Development Council of the Nicolae Testemițanu State University of Medicine and Pharmacy, worked as a consultant on public finance management in various projects.
-In January 2018, he was appointed Secretary General of the Ministry of Finance and in December of that year he became the Minister of Finance.
+In January 2018, he was appointed Secretary General of the Ministry of Finance and in December of that year he became the Minister of Finance, succeeding Octavian Armașu.
 He resigned from this post during the 2019 Moldovan constitutional crisis which brought down the Filip Cabinet.